Core Technologies

 Dynamic Resource Mapping

-Each cluster is backed by a dynamic VM profile:
+Each cluster is provisioned with a dynamic profile:

 - Storage: